 From May 13 to September 20

-In the spring of 2023, the château will offer, for the first time, a tour dedicated to contemporary sculpture in the English garden.
-Conceived in close collaboration with the Museum of Hunting and Nature, this exhibition invites you to take a new look at the garden.
+In the spring of 2023, the château will offer, for the first time, a tour dedicated to contemporary sculpture in the jardin Anglais.
+Conceived in partnership with the Museum of Hunting and Nature and the François Sommer Fundation, this exhibition invites you to take a new look at the garden.

 You will discover curiously dressed animals in the English garden of the Château de Fontainebleau.
 About forty works of art and humor will punctuate the visit of this historic garden designed in the First Empire by Maximilien Joseph Hurtault.
 A pair of rhinoceroses signed by François-Xavier Lalanne or cheerful monsters from the studio of Françoise Petrovitch will interact with the singular trees of this green heritage.
 The dwarfs will become giants, the chairs will climb to the sky and the royal willow will be adorned with curlers.
 These installations, as ephemeral as they are whimsical, some of which were produced for the occasion, will reveal the beauty of the English garden, rediscover its perspectives, but also highlight its fragility.